 The information above will also be displayed at the top of each page of the District’s website in a banner format.

-The District shall display on the internet landing page a web link to the detailed results of the District’s performance on the most recent Summative Assessment.
+The District shall display on the internet landing page a web link to the detailed results of the District’s performance on the most recent KSA.

 References: